Safaricom: Flashback service (Please Call Me)

 Most of Safaricom's network congestion emerges from a practice called 'flashing'.
 Flashing is the practice of calling another mobile user, but disconnecting before the connected call is answered.
-It provides a method for mobile users to alert someone that they wish to be called, but either can't, or won't, pay for the call.
+It provides a method for mobile users to alert someone that they wish to be called, but either cannot, or will not, pay for the call.
 The method is cost-free for the users; but costly in network bandwidth.
 That is why Safaricom introduced a flashback service that gave every subscriber five free SMS messages with a single predefined message stating "Please call me.
 Thank you".
 Although the messages can be annoying when sent just for fun they can prove useful when one is in trouble and has no airtime.
 It also gives parents more of a reason to get mobile phones for their children without the real need for getting them airtime.

 Kipokezi service

 Safaricom launched the Kipokezi service in May 2000 that enabled its subscribers to send and receive email and online chat through standard mobile phones.
-The service does not require users to have an Internet connection as it uses ForgetMeNot Africa’s Handset Initiation technology.
+The service did not require users to have an Internet connection as it used ForgetMeNot Africa's Handset Initiation technology.
 Prior to the service fewer than one in ten Kenyans had accessed the Internet but the Kipokezi launch allowed more than a third of the population to exchange email and online chat messages.

 Lipa Mdogo Mdogo

-In Partnership with Google, Safaricom introduced Lipa Mdogo Mdogo, a product targeting individuals with 2G phones by upgrading them to 4 G-enabled devices while paying daily installments of Ksh.20 over a period of one year.
+In partnership with Google, Safaricom introduced Lipa Mdogo Mdogo, a product targeting individuals with 2G phones by upgrading them to 4 G-enabled devices while paying daily installments of Ksh.20 over a period of one year.